Get a sun-sational 50% discount with Crunch - deal expires soon!

-All employees, who are engaged for one month or more, are legally entitled to a Written Statement, which they must receive within two months of starting the job (see below, as this is likely to change).
 This statement is a summary in writing of your main terms and conditions of employment.
-It’s not itself a contract of employment but is evidence of the contract of employment.
+It’s not itself a contract of employment but is evidence of the contract of employment (and confusingly, for many employees, it’s combined within their actual contract).

 A contract of employment is a legally binding agreement between an employer and employee, which is formed when you agree to work for an employer in return for pay.
 It may be made orally, but should be in writing to avoid dispute.